Zach Nelson

-Zach Nelson served as president and chief executive officer of NetSuite, Inc. prior to its acquisition by Oracle Corp.
+Zachary A. Nelson (born 1961) served as president and chief executive officer of NetSuite, Inc. prior to its acquisition by Oracle Corp.

 Early life and education

 Nelson was born in Omaha, Nebraska in 1961, and was one of 10 children.
 He holds B.S. and M.A. degrees in biological sciences and anthropology respectively from Stanford University.

 Career prior to NetSuite

 Nelson held a variety of executive positions in the high-tech industry, spanning marketing, sales, product development and business strategy with leading companies such as Oracle Corporation, Sun Microsystems, and McAfee/Network Associates.

 Early in his career, Nelson was responsible for creating the "Powered by Motorola" ingredient brand for the Motorola 68000 microprocessor while he was working at Cunningham Communication.

 At Sun, Nelson drove the marketing and branding of the first version of the Solaris operating system, and led the product and corporate marketing effort at the company's SunSoft Division.
 He was then Vice President, World Wide Marketing at Oracle Corp., where he was responsible for global marketing strategy and implementation.
 Nelson, at 31 years old, was the youngest VP of Marketing in Oracle's history.

 While at McAfee, Nelson helped lead the company's expansion into the network management arena with the $1.4 billion acquisition of Network General.
 Later, as CEO of NAI subsidiary, myCIO, he created the world's first business-to-business security application services provider.